 While making preparations, be sure to arrange for someone to drive you home after your surgery and to help you out for a few days, if needed.

 Your surgeon may prefer to perform the operation in an office facility, a freestanding surgery center, or a hospital outpatient facility.
 Occasionally, the surgery may be done as an inpatient in a hospital, in which case you can plan on staying for a day or two.

 Types of Anesthesia

-Breast augmentation can be performed with a general anesthesia, so you'll sleep through the entire operation.
-Some surgeons may use a local anesthesia, combined with a sedative to make you drowsy, so you'll be relaxed but awake, and may feel some discomfort.
+Breast augmentation can be performed with general anesthesia, so you’ll sleep through the entire operation.
+Some surgeons may use local anesthesia, combined with a sedative to make you drowsy, so you’ll be relaxed but awake and may feel some discomfort.

 You’re likely to feel tired and sore for a few days following your surgery, but you’ll be up and around in 24 to 48 hours.
 Most of your discomfort can be controlled by medication prescribed by your doctor.

-Within several days, the gauze dressings, if you have them, will be removed, and you may be given a surgical bra.
+Within several days of your breast procedure, the gauze dressings, if you have them, will be removed, and you may be given a surgical bra.
 You should wear it as directed by your surgeon.
-You may also experience a burning sensation in your nipples for about two weeks, but this will subside as bruising fades.
+You may also experience a burning sensation in your nipples for about two weeks, but this will subside as the bruising fades.

 Getting Back to Normal

 You should be able to return to work within a few days, depending on the level of activity required for your job.

 Follow your surgeon’s advice on when to begin exercises and normal activities.
 Your breasts will probably be sensitive to direct stimulation for two to three weeks, so you should avoid much physical contact.
 After that, breast contact is fine once your breasts are no longer sore, usually three to four weeks after surgery.